Model Context Protocol: The Open Standard for AI Integrations

 "version": "1.0.0"

-}After initialisation, the client and server can exchange messages bidirectionally: the client can call tools and query resources; the server can send sampling requests and elicitation requests.
-Notifications (without a response) enable event-based updates .
+}Once initialisation is complete, client and server exchange messages in both directions: the client can call tools and read resources, while the server can send sampling and elicitation requests.
+Notifications (which expect no response) enable event-based updates .

-Short Answer: JSON-RPC 2.0 forms the message layer of MCP: All communication – requests, responses, and notifications – is encoded as standardised JSON-RPC messages .
+Short answer: JSON-RPC 2.0 forms MCP's message layer: all communication – requests, responses and notifications – is encoded as standardised JSON-RPC messages .

 MCP uses three JSON-RPC message types :